-Just inside the door is this little console table, and I’ve added my vintage white tool box full of mini real trees.
+Just inside the door is this little console table, and I’ve added my vintage white tool box full of real tiny trees.
 I love how simple it is.
 And of course, my racoon is looking pretty at-home in this little forest!
 This time of year I love adding lots of fresh greens to my home.
 It’s the easiest holiday decor to add to your own home, and feels instantly like the holidays.

 I had fun decorating the dining table with some brass candlesticks I’ve collected.

-Especially around Christmas, I love the idea of bringing the outdoors in.
+Especially around Christmas, I love the idea of bringing the outdoors in and a woodland theme.
 This year I added in a pretty birch branch to my feature wall with a few pretty Christmas lights from the dollar store and some homemade black and white tassels.

 I cut one papa tree, one mamma tree, and one baby tree.
 The vintage galvanized tubs are hiding the tree stands.
 I love their rustic charm.

-I’ve decorated them in black and white, with some metallic and I love how simple and Charlie Brown they are.
+I’ve decorated them in black and white Christmas tree decorations, with some metallic and I love how simple and Charlie Brown they are.
 I also love that they’re grouped between the dining room and the living room, so we can enjoy them from both rooms.
 They’re draped with some simple black and white ribbon as a garland.
 And the black and white candy canes were the perfect finishing touch.

-In the livingroom I’ve continued the black and white and I love it.
+In the living room I’ve continued the black and white Christmas decorating ideas and I love it.

 I’m excited to be decorating for Christmas in the living room and kitchen for the first time since their makeovers in the last two One Room Challenges -see the living room before and after here, and the kitchen before and after here.
 I kept the fireplace really simple.

-You can find a tutorial for how I made the macrame here.
+You can find a tutorial for how I made the macrame garland here.
 I made the simple hoop wreath out of…a spray painted hula hoop.
 I was clearing out the garage from summer toys, getting it ready for winter and I saw this hula hoop.
-It was in the goodwill bin but then I thought that with a little gold spray paint it would be the perfect big hoop wreath -haha.
-Upcyling at it’s best. ;).
+It was in the donate bin but then I thought that with a little gold spray paint it would be the perfect big hoop wreath -haha.
+Upcycling at it’s best. ;).
 I wired on some fresh greens and pine cones, and finished it with some black and white buffalo check ribbons.

-I think my favourite part of this black and white colour scheme was finding all the perfect pillows for the couch -including the white mud cloth pillow.
-I love the mix of textures, and prints all brought together by the simple colour scheme of black and white.
+I think my favourite part of this black and white colour scheme was finding all the perfect decorative pillows for the couch.
+I love the mix of textures, and prints all brought together by the simple Christmas color palette of black and white.
 And since I love black and white home decor all year round, these won’t have to be put away after the Christmas season.

-My little side kick Oscar wanted in on the fun, and it felt like he was posing for this picture.
-He’s our adorable Havanese puppy, just 1 1/2 and an amazing addition to the family.
+My little sidekick Oscar wanted in on the fun, and it felt like he was posing for this picture.
+He’s our adorable Havanese puppy, just 1 1/2 years old and an amazing addition to the family.

 This room feels so cozy.
-Although black and white might not be traditional Christmas colours, they really do feel so relaxed and easy to live with.
+Although black and white might not be your traditional Christmas colours, they really do feel so relaxed and easy to live with.
 And all the greens definitely make it feel Christmas-y.
 The key to not making this color scheme feel cold is lots and lots of cozy layers, and interesting textures and unique vintage pieces mixed in to all the black and white decorations.

 The stairs are dressed with simple evergreen boughs.
 I normally make garland for the stairs, but these are whole branches.
 They were perfect since they were growing in this downward way.
 And I love all the pinecones that were already attached to them.